axocomm/lcdeploy/README.md

 configure ssh_host: 'winds', ssh_user: 'deploy', ssh_key: '~/.ssh/id_rsa.pub'
 ```

-You can also pass in `from_file` to read from a JSON file:
+You can also pass a filename to `from_json` to read from a JSON file
+with this information, e.g.

 ``` json
 {